 Chloe does research in healthcare law and bioethics with a particular interest in reproduction and the body.
 Chloe's principal publications concern artificial womb technology and are published in leading journals including the Medical Law Review, Journal of Law and the Biosciences and the Journal of Medical Ethics.
 Chloe has also published widely on matters related to abortion and childbirth.

-Her forthcoming book, co-authored with Jordan A Parsons of the University of Bristol, is under contract with Oxford University Press and is entitled: 'Early Medical Abortion, Equality of Access, and the Telemedical Imperative.'
+Her book, co-authored with Jordan A Parsons of the University of Bristol, is forthcoming in September 2021 with Oxford University Press and is entitled: 'Early Medical Abortion, Equality of Access, and the Telemedical Imperative.'

 - Contemporary Issues in Biolaw

 - Parsons, Jordan A & Romanis, Elizabeth Chloe (2021).
 Early Medical Abortion, Equality of Access, and the Telemedical Imperative.
 Oxford University Press.